QubesOS/qubes-builder-github/README.md

     codename (like `fc25`), separated with `-`; for example `dom0-fc23` or `vm-jessie`.

 Command needs to be signed with key for which public part is in `~/.config/qubes-builder-github/trusted-keys-for-commands.gpg` keyring.

+### Build-template command ###

+One can use Build-template command to start a template build.
+A command consists of one line in form:

+    "Build-template" release_name dist timestamp

+(words in quotes should be used verbatim - without quotes, others are parameters)

+Parameters:

+  - `release_name` - name of release, like `r3.2`; must match name used in
+    `builders.list` configuration and name used in updates repositories (apt/yum/...)
+  - `dist` - template code name, as defined in builder.conf, `DISTS_VM` option;
+    only values listed in `DISTS_VM` (for particular builder instance) are allowed
+  - `timestamp` - timestamp part of template version, in form `%Y%m%d%H%M`, UTC (for example `201806281345`); must be not older than 1h and not greater than 5 minutes into the future

+Command needs to be signed with key for which public part is in `~/.config/qubes-builder-github/trusted-keys-for-commands.gpg` keyring.